 A diagnosis of breast cancer is often met with bewilderment, shock, disbelief then comes a wave of information which for most can be very overwhelming.

-At Colleen's we take the time with women and members of their family explaining the practicalities of having a lumpectomy or mastectomy before any treatment commences.
+At Colleen's we take the time with women and members of their family explaining the practicalities of having a lumpectomy, mastectomy or reconstruction before any treatment commences.

-We start by showing them a post surgery bra http://www.colleens.com.au/bras-pocketed/post-surgery/ a soft comfortable bra, with front fastening for ease of use with sewn cotton pockets, which is recommended by breast care nurses.
+We start by showing you a post surgery bra a soft comfortable bra, with front fastening for ease of use with sewn cotton pockets, which is recommended for mastectomy and partial removal of the breast surgeries.
+For reconstruction, there is a compression bra to ensure firmness to hold the breast implants in place.
+It is recommended that a post surgical bra is worn 24/7 for about 6 weeks.

 For those undergoing a mastectomy or bilateral mastectomy, a Fluffy Duck, a soft insert with padding which can be altered to the right size, fits into the pocket of the surgery bra and can be worn immediately after surgery.
 The Fluffy Duck is usually given out by the breast care nurses and in the ACT these are lovingly made by women from Bosom Buddies breast cancer support group.
 We also keep a stock of Fluffy Ducks for women who need another one or who may not receive any whilst in hospital.